zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

 ### About Product/Technology

-With the classification techniques, the business problem defined here is a good model with
+The business problem defined here is to find a good wine that is less than 30 dollars using Oracle Machine Learning models to predict a wine's score.
-- Whether it is a good or bad bottle of wine
-- Good wine having a score of greater than 90 points
+- Good wine have a score of greater than 90 points (GT_90_POINTS)
-- Bad wine having a score of less than 90 points
+- Bad wine have a score of less than 90 points (LT_90_POINTS)
+- Create models that will predict greater than or less than 90 points based on attributes

 The data that we are using is not a standard structured data set.
-For example, we have wine reviews saying "Oh this wine has a very robust flavor!", "It smelt the aroma of cherries" and so on.

-So we are using Oracle text mining to filter all the unstructured data stored in the database as a (character large object).
+For example, we have wine reviews that say "Oh this wine has a very robust flavor!", "It smelt the aroma of cherries" and so on.
+So, we are using Oracle Machine Learning with text mining to filter all the unstructured data stored in the database as Character Large Object (CLOB) data types.

 ### Objectives

 In this lab, you will:
-* Upload the provided OML notebook
+* Upload an OML notebook
-* Run the OML notebook
+* Run the notebook
-* Explore the notebook features
+* Explore the notebook

 ### Prerequisites

-* Provisioned an ADB instance
+* Provisioned an Autonomous Database instance
 * Created an OMLUSER account
-* Uploaded data for OMLUSER
+* Uploaded data

 ## **STEP 1**: Upload Notebook to Oracle Machine Learning